Duality for dormant opers: Duality for dormant -opers

 \section{Duality for dormant $\mfs \mfl_n$-opers}

-Let $\mfs \mfl_n$ be the special linear Lie algebra over $k$ of rank $n < p$.
-In ~\cite{Wak}, we discussed the definition of a(n) (dormant) $\mfs \mfl_n$-oper (or, more generally, a $\mfg$-oper for a semisimple Lie algebra $\mfg$) on a pointed stable curve and various properties concerning their moduli.
+In ~\cite{Wak5}, we discussed the definition of a(n) (dormant) $\mfs \mfl_n$-oper (or, more generally, a $\mfg$-oper for a semisimple Lie algebra $\mfg$) on a pointed stable curve and various properties concerning their moduli.
 In this last section, we consider duality for dormant $\mfs \mfl_n$-opers induced by Theorem \ref{z073} and some applications (by means of results of $p$-adic Teichm\"{u}ller theory) to understanding the moduli stack of dormant $\mfs \mfl_{n}$-opers of the case where $n = p-2$.